Balsamic Glazed Peach Chicken

-This chicken thigh recipe couldn't be any easier!
-Healthy, fresh, and bursting with flavor, this easy skillet Peach Balsamic Glazed Chicken recipe is a light chicken dish featuring a combination of flavors including balsamic vinegar, fresh basil, and fresh peaches.
+This chicken recipe couldn't be any simpler!
+Healthy, fresh, and bursting with flavor, this peach chicken is a light and easy skillet dinner recipe featuring a combination of flavors including balsamic vinegar, fresh basil, and fresh peaches.
 It's the perfect dinner for summer!

 Servings: 4 people

 - 1 small onion, sliced into small slivers

 - 2 cups fresh peaches, unpeeled and sliced

 - ½ teaspoon ginger, ground

 - ⅛ teaspoon fresh ground black pepper

 - 6 leaves fresh basil, thinly sliced